BolunDai0216/SailingThroughPointClouds/README.md

 cd /path/to/SailingThroughPointClouds && code .
 ```

-Then press `Shift + Ctrl + P` and select `Dev Containers: Rebuild and Reopen in Container` which builds the devcontainer.
+Then press `Shift + Ctrl + P` and select `Dev Containers: Rebuild and Reopen in Container`, which builds the dev container.
 After the container is built, first generate the height map data by running the dataset generation script in `scripts`

 ```bash
 mkdir data && cd /path/to/scripts && python3 dataset_gen.py
 ```

 This will save the generated height maps inside the newly created `data` folder.
-Then, to run the simulation run the command
+Then, to run the simulation, run the command

 ```bash
 cd /path/to/scripts && python3 sim.py